ebinwalter/Smokers/README.md

 # Smokers
-**Smokers** is the testbed and cesspit for ideas and in-jokes from the Arrow Smashers community.
+**Smokers** is the testbed and cesspit for Balatro mod ideas and in-jokes from the Arrow Smashers community.

 ## Sninstallation
 Clone the repo into your mods folder.